Air Force Radio News 30 January 2020

-Today's story: Tyndall Air Force Base is being rebuilt as the installation of the future, after being nearly wiped out by Hurricane Michael in may of twenty-nineteen.
+Today's story: Tyndall Air Force Base is being rebuilt as the installation of the future, after being nearly wiped out by Hurricane Michael in 2018

 |Date Taken: